lidongzh/FwiFlow.jl/README.md

 ## Misc
 The **TorchFWI** package, which shares the elastic FWI part, can be found [*here*](https://github.com/lidongzh/TorchFWI).
 It may be helpful if one wants to experiment with PyTorch. <br>
-An older version of the repository can be found [*here*](https://github.com/lidongzh/TwoPhaseFlowFWI).
-This repository contains all scripts that generate results in paper 1.
+An older version of this repository can be found [*here*](https://github.com/lidongzh/TwoPhaseFlowFWI).
+It contains all scripts to recreate results in paper 1.

 ## LICENSE